bacpop/PopPUNK/docs/scripts.rst

 =======

 Brief documentation on the helper scripts included in the package in the ``/scripts`` directory.
-To use these scripts you will need to have a clone of the git repository, as these are not included with the conda or pip installs.
+To use these scripts you will need to have a clone of the git repository, or they should also be installed with the prefix 'poppunk' (e.g to run ``extract_distances.py``, run the command ``poppunk_extract_distances.py``).

 .. contents::
    :local: